skipperq93/cyberkit/Introduction.md

 ### Commit messages

-Commit messages serve as change logs, providing historical documentation for all changes to the WebKit project.
+Commit messages serve as change logs, providing historical documentation for all changes to the CyberKit project.
 Running `git-webkit setup` configures your git hooks to properly generate commit messages.

 The first line shall contain a short description of the commit message (this should be the same as the Summary field in Bugzilla).